nmusers/docs/content/Reference manual/$abbreviated.md

 Permits the computation of these derivatives, but  prevents  them from being stored in the global variable NMPRD4.
 $ESTIMATION METHOD=COND LAPLACIAN may be specified, but variables representing second derivatives are not stored in NMPRD4.
-There- fore,  they  cannot  be displayed in tables and scatterplots.
-In addition, no variables computed in the $PK block  may  be  refer- enced  in  the  $ERROR  block.
+Therefore,  they  cannot  be displayed in tables and scatterplots.
+In addition, no variables computed in the $PK block  may  be  referenced  in  the  $ERROR  block.
 This is true whether or not these variables happen to have second derivatives, and whether  or  not the Laplacian method is used.

 ### FASTDER, NOFASTDER {#fastder-nofastder}

-With NONMEM 7.2 and higher, NM-TRAN collects statements that com- pute first-partial eta-derivatives together in  FSUBS,  and  they are  performed  only when NONMEM sets IFIRSTEM=1.
-NOFASTDER pre- vents NM-TRAN from doing this, and restores the order  of  state- ments in FSUBS to what it was in previous versions.
+With NONMEM 7.2 and higher, NM-TRAN collects statements that compute first-partial eta-derivatives together in  FSUBS,  and  they are  performed  only when NONMEM sets IFIRSTEM=1.
+NOFASTDER prevents NM-TRAN from doing this, and restores the order  of  statements in FSUBS to what it was in previous versions.

 FASTDER  requests  that  the  statements be collected, and is the default.